MicrosoftDocs/dynamics365smb-docs/business-central/admin-smartlists.md

 ### New Query
 Another option for creating a query is to start without a data source selected.
 To create a new query, select the New action from the context (…) menu in the SmartList Designer app.

+>[Note!]
-Note: If you have an existing query definition in progress, you will be prompted to save or discard the changes before continuing.
+If you have an existing query definition in progress, you will be prompted to save or discard the changes before continuing.
 The first step will be to select a primary data source for your query.
 Choose the Find Table action.
 The application will present you with a list of all tables available in Business Central.
 Select the table you want to use as your primary data source.

 The application auto selects the first 5 fields from the data source selected.
 From here, the creation of the query is the same as the steps above when the data source was automatically selected for you.

 ### Assign
-If you want to change list page the SmartList query is assigned to, select the Assign action from the context menu (…) in the lower right.
+If you want to change list page the SmartList query is assigned to, select the Assign action from the context menu **(…)** in the lower right.
 This action will be disabled if you have not yet saved your SmartList query.

 ### Viewing a SmartList Query